 If you choose to use it internally for health, make sure that you buy “food-grade” diatomaceous earth, such as this product or from the ones shown below.
 It can also be purchased at health food stores.
 Food-grade diatomaceous earth has been purified and is good for human consumption.
 The FDA refers to this product as “Generally Recognized as Safe”, which is as good as it gets from the FDA.

-However, inhalation of DE can be dangerous and should be avoided.
-Industrial grade is meant for absorbing spills, used as a filler, anti-caking purposes, abrasive cleaner, pet litter and more.
+However, inhalation of any DE can be dangerous and should be avoided.
+The industrial grade is meant for absorbing spills, used as a filler, anti-caking purposes, abrasive cleaner, pet litter and more.

 In this case right now, we’re just going to talk about it and it’s uses in the garden for pest control.
 It comes in the form of a fine powdery dust.
 The first pesticide products containing silicon dioxide (diatomaceous earth) were registered in 1960 to kill insects and mites.